imteekay/machine-learning-research/courses/math-for-machine-learning-with-python/README.md

 The magnitude is 2 times longer.
 One way of thinking about this is that we scale it up by 3.

+If we multiply the vector by -1, it won't change its magnitude, but it will change its direction.

 Scalar division is the same idea:

 ```python